M3GH4NN/docs/source/rollup.rst

 Salt Moosefs
 ----------------
-For more information about the Dummy extension, refer to the :doc:`saltext-moosefs:all` documentation.
+For more information about the Dummy extension, refer to the :doc:`saltext-moosefs:index` documentation.

 Salt Prometheus
 ----------------
-For more information about the Dummy extension, refer to the :doc:`saltext-prometheus:all` documentation.
+For more information about the Dummy extension, refer to the :doc:`saltext-prometheus:index` documentation.

 Dummy Extension
 ----------------